CLASP: General-Purpose Clothes Manipulation with Semantic Keypoints: Experiments

 \subsection{Semantic Keypoint Extraction Experiments}

 We first evaluated the performance of CLASP in extracting effective semantic keypoints.
-Since no groundtruth semantic keypoints are available, we provide annotated prototype images to three human experts and ask them to label semantic keypoints on novel clothes as ground truth.
+Since no ground-truth semantic keypoints are available, we provide annotated prototype images to three human experts and ask them to label semantic keypoints on images of novel clothes.
 In this way, we establish a testing set of 120 images from 15 different clothes.
+In these images, clothes have diverse configurations, poses, occlusions, and deformations.
 We then compare the semantic keypoints extracted by CLASP against those labeled by the experts.
-In these images, clothes have diverse configurations, poses, occlusions, and deformations.

 The evaluation utilizes two standard metrics for keypoint extraction: Average Keypoint Distance (AKD) and Average Precision (AP).
-AKD calculates the average distance between the extracted keypoints and the groundtruth, while AP measures the proportion of correctly extracted keypoints under different thresholds.
+AKD calculates the average distance between the extracted keypoints and the ground-truth keypoints, while AP measures the proportion of correctly extracted keypoints under different thresholds.
 Since the resolution of the observed RGB-D images is 720×1280, we used thresholds of 15, 30, and 45 pixels for AP calculation.

 The results are shown in TABLE~\ref{tab:keypoint}.
 The average keypoint distance between the semantic keypoints proposed by human experts and our method is less than 20 pixels, while the average precision under the 30 pixels threshold is more than 80\%.